All Episodes

 I believe everything Lauren and Linda says.

-So listen, you know, that music that you're listening to right there.
+So, listen, you know, that music that you're listening to right there, we've been talking about all this stuff in politics.

-Um I've been talking about the Pledge of Allegiance.
+I've been talking about the Pledge of Allegiance.

-I've been talking about uh on the third when I hosted, I talked about the Declaration of Independence.
+I've been talking about on the third when I hosted, I talked about the Declaration of Independence.

-I it is unbelievable.
+It is unbelievable.

-They should do a study of how this whole group works because it's amazing of the teamwork and the camaraderie and the patriotism that exists within this this group in Nashville.
+They should do a study of how this whole group works because it's amazing of the teamwork and the camaraderie and the patriotism that exists within this group in Nashville.

 It's unbelievable.

-You can get that at Jeff Hyde Music.com and on iTunes.
+You can get that at jeffhydemusic.com and on iTunes.

-And I figured, you know, it I might as well reach out to Jeff and bring him on the show.
+And I figured, you know, I might as well reach out to Jeff and bring him on the show.

 Jeff, isn't that right?

-You're a male model.
+You're a male model?

-When you look like I do.
+Yeah, it's a tough business when you look like I do.

 Well, I have a face for radio, you know.

-So listen, uh me too.
+So listen, me too.

 I figured I would have you on.

-I I told you the first time I met you.
+I told you the first time I met you.

-You told me that you learned on the banjo.
+And you told me, you told me that you learned on the banjo.

-uh the thrifty nickel that's just that's awesome and uh you know just on a whim I thought maybe I could find somebody to teach me some tricks of the trade on this instrument and uh there was a an ad in there that said banjo lessons so that's how it all got started.
+That's just on a whim, I thought maybe I could find somebody to teach me some tricks of the trade on this instrument.

-So once you learn that, and we talked a little bit about this one day, your concept is that you wanted to be a musician.
+So once you learned that, you know, we talked a little bit about this one day.

 You were interested in music.